sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

 ---
 # Motivation and target audience

 This blog post is geared towards developers and administrators who want to setup an on-premise Kubernetes cluster.
-This post will guide you towards setting up a multi-node kubernetes cluster on linux servers and will address some of the key concerns during the setup.
+This post will guide you towards the basics of setting up a multi-node kubernetes cluster on linux servers and will address some of the key concerns during the setup.

-Since Kubernetes is a huge topic in itself and therefore this post will not cover all the nitty-gritty details in setting up the kuberneters clusters.
-This blog post is aimed to provide a convenient starting point.
-The installation steps discussed in this example can be found on [github](https://github.com/PrakharSrivastav/kubernetes-setup).
+Kubernetes is a huge area in itself and this post does not intend to cover all the nitty-gritty setup details.
+Instead, this blog post aims to provide a convenient starting point.

-# Repository

-The installation steps provided in this blog are based on [this](https://github.com/PrakharSrivastav/kubernetes-setup) Github repository.

 # Introduction

-Kubernetes (K8s) is a container orchestration platform that helps users to build, deploy, scale and manage containerized applications and their dynamic life cycle.
-It was first developed at Google, but later on offered as a seed technology to Cloud Native Computing Foundation (CNCF).
+Kubernetes (K8s) is a container orchestration technology that focuses on easing the efforts required to build, deploy, scale and manage containerized applications.
+It also provides means to manage complicated and dynamic life cycle of containerized applications.
+It was first developed at Google, but later on open sourced as a seed technology to Cloud Native Computing Foundation (CNCF).

 From Kubernetes  website: